 Also known as Indian Frankincense, Boswellia has been used for centuries in Indian and African medicine.
 This plant works in a similar manner as turmeric, and when used along with turmeric, it can drastically improve arthritis pain.

 Coffee is known for its anti-inflammatory properties, and a cup of joe can help relieve a headache.
-In addition, coffee can also help treat a rare condition called a hypnic headache.
+In addition, Caffeine can also help treat a rare condition called a hypnic headache.

 If you have an achy back, red grapes can help soothe the pain.
 According to research by Ohio State University, eating a cup of red grapes helps to relax tight blood vessels.
 In turn, this enhances the blood flow to the damaged back tissues, which helps relax the back and soothe pain.

 Cranberry juice has a long history as a remedy for bladder infections, but recent research has shown this juice can also help heal ulcers.

 Stomach ulcers are generally caused by a group of pathogens called H.pylori, and compounds in Cranberry juice keep them from adhering to the lining in the stomach.
 Drinking two cups of cranberry juice everyday can help prevent ulcers from forming and speed up recovery if you already have one.